dankamongmen/notcurses/doc/man/man3/notcurses_metric.3.md

 single-column value such as 5 is passed for ***val***.

-Three more defines are provided to simplify formatted fixed-width output using the results of **ncmetric**.
+Three more defines are provided to simplify formatted fixed-width output using the results of **ncnmetric**.
 Each of these macros accepts a character buffer holding the result of the call, and expand to *two* arguments:

 * **NCPREFIXFMT(x)**